forem/forem/README.md

 ## What is Forem?

-Forem is open source software for building communities.
-Communities for your peers, customers, fanbases, families, friends, and any other time and space where people need to come together to be part of a collective.
+Forem is an open source software for building communities.
+Communities for your peers, customers, fanbases, families, friends, and for any other time and space where people need to come together to be part of a collective.
 [See our announcement post](https://dev.to/devteam/for-empowering-community-2k6h) for a high-level overview of what Forem is.